 Many of us would have given our right arms, to have had what they were born with but it was not enough for them.

 Before you go down the road of Cosmetic Surgery consider:-

-- Will these changes satisfy your need or solve your problem.
-Probably not.
+- Will these changes satisfy your need or solve your problem?

 THINK CAREFULLY BEFORE YOU TAKE THE PLUNGE

 Many people end up becoming hooked on cosmetic surgery.